kmehant/hackfest/move2kube/exercise-3-customizations/exercise-3a-overriding-built-in-transformers/README.md

 ## Steps for Move2Kube CLI

-1. Run Move2Kube transform on the `enterprise-app` without any customizatoins and observe the output:
+1. Run Move2Kube transform on the `enterprise-app` without any customizations and observe the output:

     ```console
     $ cd exercise-3-customizations/exercise-3a-overriding-built-in-transformers